 Frivolous, Fun Fare in the East Village

-The school year was about to begin as I made my way down to the Bowery to meet an out-of-town guest and family members for a farewell dinner.
+It was Sunday, August 27th, a week before the school year was about to begin, as I made my way down to the Bowery to meet an out-of-town guest and family members for a farewell dinner.
 It was a nice end-of-summer evening as I came above ground in SoHo, and I had a little time so I browsed around.

 I made my way up to Lil Frankie's at 19 First Avenue, only a couple doors north of Houston Street.
 Lil Frankies was bustling.
 It's a cash only restaurant that serves pizza and assorted Italian fare at affordable prices - meaning most of the appetizers and entrees run between $10 - $20 apiece.